top of page

 About me..

-Based in mid Cornwall, I am a Level 7 qualified teacher and assessor of learners with specific learning difficulties.
-Following 16 years in a mainstream secondary school, first as a science teacher then as a Special Educational Needs Co-ordinator, I specialised in the area of Dyslexia.
-Having trained at the Helen Arkell Dyslexia Centre.
-I have an Assessment Practicing Certificate from PATOSS (Professional Association of Teachers of Students with Specific Learning Difficulties www.patoss-dyslexia.org).
+Based in mid Cornwall, I am a Level 7 qualified specialist teacher/assessor of learners with specific learning difficulties.
+With 16 years in a mainstream secondary school, first as a science teacher then as a Special Educational Needs Co-ordinator, and 8 years as a specialist/teacher assessor you can be assured of an experienced and supportive approach.

 I am based in Perrancoombe, Perranporth, Cornwall.